10 Famous Vietnamese Musicians in the 20th Century

 Nguyen Van Ty Musician.
 Photo: Bao Hanoimoi

-Nguyen Van Ty composed many songs, his compositions are loved by the public such as Dư Âm (Resonance), Mẹ Yêu Con (Mother Loves Children), Dáng Đứng Bến Tre (Standing in Ben Tre), Bài Ca Năm Tấn (Song of Five Tons), Bài Ca Phụ Nữ Việt Nam (Songs of Vietnamese Women), Cô Nuôi Dạy Trẻ (She Cares Children)…
+Nguyen Van Ty composed many songs, and his compositions are loved by the public such as Dư Âm (Resonance), Mẹ Yêu Con (Mother Loves Children), Dáng Đứng Bến Tre (Standing in Ben Tre), Bài Ca Năm Tấn (Song of Five Tons), Bài Ca Phụ Nữ Việt Nam (Songs of Vietnamese Women), and Cô Nuôi Dạy Trẻ (She Cares Children).

 Dư Âm can be his only pre-war song.
-Although the song was not popular in the North during the war years, it was performed a lot in the South before 1975.
+Although this song was not popular in the North during the war years, it was performed a lot in the South before 1975.
 Later, the song was widely circulated, becoming one of the famous love songs.
-Later, he wrote another song “Dư Âm 2” called A Starlight (1988).
+Later, he wrote another song: “Dư Âm 2,” called A Starlight (1988).

 Nguyen Van Ty is one of the successful red musicians with the style of folk music.
 His compositions have been carefully studied through field trips for a long time.

-Many of his songs have skillfully used folk mode from various regions in Vietnam, such as Một Khúc Tâm Tình Người Hà Tĩnh (A song of the hearts of Ha Tinh people), Giáng Đứng Bến Tre (Standing posture of Ben Tre), Mẹ Yêu Con (Mother loves Children).
+Many of his songs have skillfully used folk mode from various regions in Vietnam, such as Một Khúc Tâm Tình Người Hà Tĩnh (A Song of the Hearts of Ha Tinh people), Giáng Đứng Bến Tre (Standing Posture of Ben Tre), and Mẹ Yêu Con (Mother Loves Children).

 Giáng Đứng Bến Tre (Standing posture of Ben Tre)

-His music is rich in lyricism expressed through elaborate lyrics along with smooth melodies and national identity.
-Nguyen Van Ty often finds inspiration to write about Vietnam women, such as Bai Ca Phu Nu Viet Nam (Songs of Vietnamese Women), Mother Loves Children, Tam Ao Chien Si Me Va Nam Xua (Mother Sews Soldier’s Clothes), etc.
+His music is rich in lyricism, expressed through elaborate lyrics, smooth melodies, and national identity.
+Nguyen Van Ty often finds inspiration to write about Vietnamese women, such as Bai Ca Phu Nu Viet Nam (Songs of Vietnamese Women), Mother Loves Children, Tam Ao Chien Si Me Va Nam Xua (Mother Sews Soldier’s Clothes), etc.

-Nguyen Van Ty also composed about the changing of developing and building the country, such as Co Di Nuoi Day Tre (Teacher Cares Babies), and Bai Ca Nam Tan (Song of Five Tons).
+Nguyen Van Ty also composed about the changes in developing and building the country, such as Co Di Nuoi Day Tre (Teacher Cares Babies) and Bai Ca Nam Tan (Song of Five Tons).

 8. Le Thuong Composer